Information Disclosure and Promotion Policy Design for Platforms: Concluding Remarks

-There are several interesting extensions to our model.
-For one, understanding how strategic competition between sellers affects our results may be valuable.
-While we believe that the key ideas from our work, and particularly the importance of confounding policies, would remain relevant under such extension, it is important to note that the way in which competition is modeled will have an important effect on the result.
-For example, whether the platform can promote at most one seller, exactly one seller, or distribute the impact of a promotion over as many sellers as it may choose to, might impact its ability to confound sellers.
-Moreover, how to model each seller's observations is critical, and it is not a priori clear what is the appropriate assumption in different settings.

-Second, in many cases the platform may be able to observe relevant information about each arriving consumer; for example, the platform may be able to determine the consumer's patience type based on browsing and purchases history.
-While additional information may allow the platform to confound the seller more effectively, understanding the precise impact of additional information and identifying settings in which such information can increase consumer surplus is an interesting avenue of research.

-Third, understanding how the platform can design confounding policies in a setting where the seller itself has private information, such as production cost or inventory, is an interesting and challenging research avenue that is of practical importance.
+\textbf{Future Research Directions.} There are several interesting extensions of our model.
+First, in many cases the platform may observe relevant information about each arriving consumer; e.g., the patience type can be learned from the browsing and purchase history.
+While additional information may allow the platform to confound the seller more effectively, understanding the impact of additional information and identifying settings where it can increase consumer surplus is an interesting avenue of research.
+Second, understanding how the platform can design confounding policies in a setting where the seller has private information, is an interesting and challenging direction.
+Finally, while we expect our findings in the case of two competing sellers to hold for more competitors as well, it would be interesting to study settings with many competitors to better understand how the number of sellers may affect the value of confounding policies.

 \setstretch{1}

 \setstretch{1.45}